A hockey announcing career lost in the five-hole

 Still, even though my parents had a golden parachute of health insurance and savings, there were times they even had to scrimp – especially with some of the medicines prescribed to her running in the range of $2,000 per prescription.
 Then they’d either purchase half a prescription, or look for a cheaper alternative.

 I rest comfortably knowing that my Mom fought as hard as she could and received good medical care.
-At the cost of several hundred thousand dollars out of their pockets, of course.
+At the cost of thousands of dollars out of their pockets, of course.
 This is what keeps me up at nights.
-Through my Mom’s entire ordeal, one line stuck in my mind – For-profit health care is a national illness.
+Through my Mom’s entire ordeal, one line stuck in my mind - For-profit health care is a national illness.

 As health care has taken center stage in the national dialogue, that line continues to reverberate in my mind.
 My parents worked their whole lives, almost solely for the purpose to afford dying.
 And make no mistake about it, my parents are most definitely “haves” in a nation rapidly becoming easily defined as “haves” and “have nots.”